DataDog/datadog-api-client-go/CONTRIBUTING.md

 ## Suggesting an enhancements - Pull Requests

-Client source code is generated using [apigentool](https://apigentools.readthedocs.io/en/latest/).
+Client source code is generated using [apigentools](https://apigentools.readthedocs.io/en/latest/).

-While you can create an issue to suggest an client enhancement, you won't be able to make a Pull Request for it.
+While you can create an issue to suggest a client enhancement, you won't be able to make a Pull Request for it.

-This is true except if you intent to:
+Changes can only be made to:
 - Improve tests
 - Improve dev tooling
 - Improve non client usage doc.